aaronksaunders/golftalk-sample/README.md

 Follow the instructions for installing ngCordova [http://ngcordova.com/docs/install/](http://ngcordova.com/docs/install/)

-I am using the `fetch` polyfill in the application,
+I am using the [`fetch`](https://github.com/github/fetch) polyfill in the application, needed it when testing in browser on Safari

 When you are all set up, the hed section in `index.html` file should look similar to this
 ```html